MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-onafterdocumentdownload-event.md

 ## Raised

-When the report runtime has generated an output artifact which is going to be downloaded to a UI client.
-This can occur when the user invokes one of the SendTo actions in the report request page or when the document is being printed using the client print capability.
+When the report runtime has generated an output artifact, which is going to be downloaded to a UI client.
+This can occur when the user invokes one of the SendTo actions in the report request page, or when the document is being printed using the client print capability.

 ## Syntax